Skip to main content

 (Current price, subject to change)

-Good Housekeeping named the Momentum 4 the longevity-first pick of 2026, citing 60-hour battery as the unmatched headline figure across the ANC category.
-Reviewed.com confirmed the verdict, noting Sennheiser audiophile tuning makes Spotify sessions noticeably better than default Sony or Bose.
+Tom's Guide named the Momentum 4 its Editor's Choice, citing the category-leading 60-hour battery as the unmatched headline figure across the ANC category.
+RTINGS confirmed the verdict, noting the standout battery life and comfortable fit, plus the easy-going Sennheiser sound tuning that makes Spotify sessions noticeably better than default Sony or Bose.
 Tom's Guide rated the 299$ MSRP at 73$ per year per the DGH Cost-per-Year-of-Use scoring.

 The Sony WH-1000XM6 beats this on ANC depth and ecosystem-bridge polish — for shoppers who want longest battery and strongest audio tuning, the calculation lands on Sennheiser.